bitsacm/Slack-Stock-DAG/graph_learning.md

 - The most important libraries in Graph Learning are [Deep Graph Library](dgl.ai) and [PyTorch Geometric](https://github.com/rusty1s/pytorch_geometric) and they are very much in active developments right now.

+- [Video lectures from CS224W](http://snap.stanford.edu/class/cs224w-videos-2019/) are a very good place for all theoretical understanding.
+After that all recent architectures are available on the PyTorch Geometric Docs.

-- Till we have a course, read up papers, blogs, talks in conferences and code in these libraries!
+- Read up papers, blogs, talks in conferences and code in these libraries!